SESAME-Synchrotron/BEATS_Dashboard/docs/source/MainWindow.rst

    *Figure 1: BEATS Dashboard main window*

-The BEATS Dashboard shown below is divided into three sections for controlling and three sections for monitoring:
+The BEATS Dashboard shown below is divided into three sections for controlling and five sections for monitoring:

 .. figure:: /images/BEATS_DashboardSections.png
    :align: center